• Skip to main content

 The following herbs have been used safely during pregnancy at least back to pioneer days or longer.
 Also included are the Herbs listed above with an asterisk (*) such as garlic, thyme, ginger, sage, and turmeric when used in amounts normal in food or tea.

 • Red Raspberry Leaf – Rich in iron, this herb has helped tone the uterus, increase milk production, decrease nausea, and ease labor pains.
 Some studies have even reported that using red raspberry leaf during pregnancy can reduce complications and the use of interventions during birth.
 You may see pregnancy teas that are made from red raspberry leaf to help promote uterine health during pregnancy.
-There is some controversy about whether this should be used throughout pregnancy or just in the second and third trimester, so many health care providers remain cautious and only recommend using it after the first trimester.
+There is some controversy about whether this should be safe in the first trimester or only in the second and third trimester, so many health care providers recommend using it after the first trimester.
 Read my post on it!

 • Ginger root – Helps relieve nausea and vomiting